VictorBalbo/InvestmentHubServer/README.md

 # Investment Aggregator

-This is a side project to fetch for data in different investment brokers and aggregate them into a single source of data for personal analysis.
+This is a side project to fetch for data in different investment brokers/banks and aggregate them into a single source of data for personal analysis.

-At first the idea will be fetch data from Rico broker and Nubank.
+## Integrations
+Right now the system is successfully integrated to Rico Provider, being able to log in and fetch for the assests on the broker.

+The integration to Nubank is progress and it was heavily inspired on this [repo](https://github.com/lira92/nubank-dotnet).